pagkly/Zed/Investopedia3/World Federation Of Stock Exchanges.md

 ## Benefits of the World Federation of Exchanges

 The World Federation of Exchanges provides a number of different services for financial market participants.
-It publishes a wide array of statistics on securities markets, as well as more than 350 market [indicators](https://www.investopedia.com/terms/i/indicator.asp).
+It publishes a wide array of statistics on securities markets, as well as more than 350 market [[indicators]](https://www.investopedia.com/terms/i/indicator.asp).

 The WEF also plays a role in facilitating the spread of ideas and best practices throughout the financial services industry.
-It often convenes forums, debates, and conferences where industry participants can discuss important issues in financial market structure, like cross-border regulation or [high-frequency trading](https://www.investopedia.com/ask/answers/09/high-frequency-trading.asp), which is a high-powered, computerized system of trading.
+It often convenes forums, debates, and conferences where industry participants can discuss important issues in financial market structure, like cross-border regulation or [[high-frequency trading]](https://www.investopedia.com/ask/answers/09/high-frequency-trading.asp), which is a high-powered, computerized system of trading.

 The WFE also publishes numerous statistics, many of which are contained in its Annual Statistics Guide.
-Market participants can find in the guide such valuable information as the total [market capitalization](https://www.investopedia.com/terms/m/marketcapitalization.asp) of companies listed on various stock exchanges, the total value of bonds issued across the globe, or the total notional value of [derivatives](https://www.investopedia.com/terms/d/derivative.asp) being traded in specific markets.
+Market participants can find in the guide such valuable information as the total [[market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp) of companies listed on various stock exchanges, the total value of bonds issued across the globe, or the total notional value of [[derivatives]](https://www.investopedia.com/terms/d/derivative.asp) being traded in specific markets.

 Derivatives typically derive their value from the underlying asset or security such as a stock.
-It also maintains a database on [initial public offerings (IPOs)](https://www.investopedia.com/terms/i/ipo.asp)—which a new [equity](https://www.investopedia.com/terms/e/equity.asp) issuance—made on member exchanges.
+It also maintains a database on [[initial public offerings (IPOs)]](https://www.investopedia.com/terms/i/ipo.asp)—which a new [[equity]](https://www.investopedia.com/terms/e/equity.asp) issuance—made on member exchanges.
 The WEF is governed by a board of directors, which meets three times per year to oversee the management of the organization.